ManishRShetty/AtLast/README.md

 ## 📖 Overview

-**Atlas-Agents** is not just a quiz app; it is an autonomous content generation pipeline.
+**AtLast** is not just a quiz app; it is an autonomous content generation pipeline.
 Unlike traditional trivia games with static databases, this system uses a **Hierarchical Agent Graph** to generate, research, and validate geography riddles in real-time.

 It solves two critical problems in Generative AI:
-1.  **Hallucination:** By implementing an "Adversary" agent that fact-checks the content before it reaches the user.
+1.  **Hallucination:** By implementing an "Adversary" node that fact-checks the content before it reaches the user.
 2.  **Latency:** By utilizing a Redis-backed prefetching architecture to decouple generation time from user interaction time.

 ---

 ## 🏗️ System Architecture

-The core of the system is a **Stateful Agent Graph** (built with LangGraph) that mimics a writer's room.
+The core of the system is a **Stateful Graph** (built with LangGraph) that mimics a writer's room.

 ```mermaid
 graph TD